bookofproofs/bookofproofs.github.io/_sources/history/17th-century/maupertuis.md

 ### Mathematical Profile (Excerpt):
 * He had received his title shortly before the birth of Pierre-Louis who was his eldest son.
-* Pierre-Louis's mother played a large part in forming his character by being excessively protective.
-* One effect of this treatment was that Maupertuis' younger brother, Moreau de Saint Ellier, was very jealous of the fact that his older brother was treated so much more favourably than he was, and he came to hate Maupertuis because of this.
 * In 1714 Maupertuis was sent to study at the Collège de la Marche in Paris.
 * Malebranche had studied at this famous college sixty years earlier and now Maupertuis studied philosophy under Le Blond.
-* After two years in Paris, however, Maupertuis' mother insisted that he come home to Saint Malo.
 * He began to study music in 1717 but soon he developed a strong interest in mathematics.
-* The navy seemed like an attractive career to Maupertuis but his mother felt it was too dangerous so he was forbidden from pursuing this choice.
 * Although this was the sort of position that most young men of the time could only dream about, it did not suit Maupertuis.
 * His early interest in mathematics now blossomed and, with instruction in the higher reaches of the subject from these men, he soon acquired a deep understanding.
 * Maupertuis became an adjoint in the Académie des Sciences in 1723 and in the following year he produced his first paper Sur la forme des instruments de musique which studied the effect of the shape of an instrument on the characteristics of the note it produced.